ThaxxVira/codeExamples/Bash_Script_Examples/README.md

 # UNIX Bash Script - Original Code

-This directory will contain original code (unless otherwise specified) written in Fortran.
+This directory will contain original code (unless otherwise specified) written in UNIX Bash script.

 Files will be added as existing code is reviewed and confirmed to operate as intended.